Finding Your Niche: How Small Towns Can Attract the Right Visitors with Social Media

 Douglas could try to position itself as an “everyone-welcome" destination … or it could lean into who’s already intrigued:

-- Birders: The San Bernardino National Wildlife Refuge offers one of the Southwest’s most important migratory corridors for birds.
+Birders: The San Bernardino National Wildlife Refuge offers one of the Southwest’s most important migratory corridors for birds.
 Douglas is also a great jumping-off point for birding in the Chiricahua Mountains.

-- RVers and vanlifers: Wide-open desert landscapes and uncrowded roads are the dream (trust me, the drive from Douglas to Portal on the east side of the Chiricahua Mountains is wide open, spectacular, and void of traffic.
+RVers and vanlifers: Wide-open desert landscapes and uncrowded roads are the dream (trust me, the drive from Douglas to Portal on the east side of the Chiricahua Mountains is wide open, spectacular, and void of traffic.
 That's where all of these photos are from, too.).

-Those aren’t side audiences.
+I don’t think of these as “side audiences.”
 They’re core audiences.
 And they’re groups who travel specifically for experiences like what Douglas already offers.

 The Power of Getting Specific in Tourism Marketing